 - If we or substantially all of our assets are acquired by a third party, in which case personal data that we hold about our members will be one of the transferred assets

 However, we do not share your personal data with any third parties for marketing purposes.

 Retention of personal data

-Unless there are overriding legal requirements, we retain your personal data only for as long as necessary to:
+Unless there are overriding legal requirements, we retain your personal data only for as long as

 - Complete the service requested.

 - If you are a member for no more than 12 months after you terminate your membership of the Club.